India market snapshot

 About the Australia-India Comprehensive Economic Cooperation Agreement negotiations

 Recent years have seen remarkable growth in the trading relationship between India and Australia, fuelled by the many complementarities between the two economies.
-Two-way trade has grown in value from $5.1 billion in 2003 to $15.2 billion in 2013.
+Two-way trade in goods and services has grown in value from $6.8 billion in FY2003-04 to $14.8 billion in FY2013-14.

 India is the world's largest democracy and is a market of 1.2 billion people.
 Its youthful population, diversified economy and growth trajectory present significant opportunity for Australian business, especially in the agriculture, energy, manufacturing, mining and services sectors.

 Negotiations to conclude a Comprehensive Economic Cooperation Agreement between Australia and India were launched in May 2011.
-There have been five rounds of negotiations, the most recent of which was held in May 2013.
+There have been nine rounds of negotiations, the most recent of which was held in September 2015.

-In September 2014, Prime Minister Tony Abbott and Prime Minister Shri Narendra Modi renewed both countries' commitment for an early conclusion of an equitable, balanced, comprehensive and high quality agreement.
+During official visits to India and Australia in September and November 2014 respectively, former Prime Minister Tony Abbott and Prime Minister Shri Narendra Modi renewed both countries' commitment for an early conclusion of an equitable, balanced, comprehensive and high quality agreement.

 The Department is seeking public submissions on the Comprehensive Economic Cooperation Agreement negotiations.